gilvbp/chromium/docs/security/faq.md

 No. Chromium once contained a reflected XSS filter called the [XSSAuditor](https://www.chromium.org/developers/design-documents/xss-auditor) that was a best-effort second line of defense against reflected XSS flaws found in web sites.
 The XSS Auditor was [removed in Chrome 78](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/TuYw-EZhO9g/blGViehIAwAJ).
-Consequently, Chromium no longer takes any special action in response to an X-XSS-Protection header.

 <a name="TOC-Are-denial-of-service-issues-considered-security-bugs-"></a>
 ### Are denial of service issues considered security bugs?